Hot Summer Nights, Midsumma Festival 2023 by Nikki Russian

-Midsumma Festival also creates a promo reel each year, and your event can be included in this reel which is excellent additional promotion.
+Midsumma Festival also creates a promo reel video each year, and your event can be included in this reel which is an excellent additional promotion.

 A 30 second promo clip can quickly engage your audience.
 Keep these things in mind: Keep it snappy, make sure the footage is reasonable quality, include key information about the event, and be creative.

 You will need to confirm a venue (and the venue must be registered on Eventotron) in order to complete your registration.